Skip to Content

 • FTRA/IEEE 3rd International Conference on Computer Science and its Applications (CSA-11).

-• Program committee member:
+• Program committee member (a selection):

 • 5th International Conference on Security and Cryptography (SECRYPT 2010).
 Athens, Greece, 26-28 July.